Assessment Details

 Children

-• Does your child have difficulties with reading aloud?
+• Does your child find reading aloud difficult?

-• Do they miss out or add in words when they are reading?
+• Do they miss out words, add words, or lose their place when reading?

-• Do they take longer than you might expect to read a page of text?
+• Do they take much longer than expected to read a page of text?

-• Do they have difficulties putting their thoughts down on paper and take a long time to complete a written task?
+• Do they struggle to get their thoughts down on paper or take a long time to complete written tasks?

-• Are they able to learn spellings for a test but forget them the next day or week?
+• Can they learn spellings for a test but forget them soon afterwards?

-• Are they beginning to dislike going to school or attending some lessons?
+• Are they starting to dislike school or is their self-esteem affected?

 Adults

-• Do you find it difficult to remember verbal instructions or retain verbal information?
+• Do you find it hard to remember verbal instructions or retain spoken information?

-• Are there some aspects of your work that you are finding difficult no matter the effort that you make?
+• Are there aspects of your work that remain difficult despite your best efforts?

-• Do you take longer than you should to read a page of a book and then find it difficult to make sense of what you have read?
+• Do you read slowly and struggle to make sense of what you have read?

-• Do you have to reread questions or information more than once to internalise it?
+• Do you need to reread questions or information several times to fully understand them?

-• Do you often miss spelling and punctuation errors when editing emails and/or reports?
+• Do you often miss spelling or punctuation errors when proofreading emails or reports?

 Dyslexia Assessments

-• Adults who suspect that they may be dyslexic or experience difficulties with reading and spelling
+• Adults who believe they may be dyslexic or experience ongoing difficulties with reading and spelling.

 Children